 You should invite disabled applicants to indicate any relevant effects of their disability and to suggest adjustments which might help them overcome any disadvantages they might expect to encounter in the recruitment process.

 If the applicant's response reveals or suggests that they are disabled, you should take reasonable steps to confirm whether or not they are disabled under the Disability Discrimination Act 1995.
 If so, you would have a legal duty to make reasonable adjustments, eg by holding the interview in an easily accessible room or allowing extra time for selection tests.
-Find information on recruiting staff fairly on the Equality Commission website.
+Read Equality Commission guidance on hiring new staff.

 If a disabled applicant asks for an application form in an accessible format you should comply with the request if it is reasonable to do so.